pegros/PEG_LIST/README.md

 Setting a `Scope` is optional, e.g. for **sfpegAction__mdt** records used as row actions of other component metadata records (e.g. **sfpegList__mdt**).

+_Note_: for Communities (Experience Cloud), the `GLOBAL` scope is mandatory for now, the scope not being properly evaluated when rendering a record page (KNOWN ISSUE).

 ### Debug Mode Activation